 Instructions

-- Chop the nails off the claws using a sharp knife and rinse the feet thoroughly.
+- Rinse the chicken feet under cold running water thoroughly.
 Remove any dirty part on the chicken feet.
+Chop the nails off the claws using a sharp knife.
 (Try to cut them through the joint for easy cutting.)

-- Add cold water and chicken feet to a skillet or wok.
+- Add COLD water and chicken feet to a skillet with lid or wok.
 (Make sure the chicken feet are submerged.)

 - Bring to boil and cook for 10 minutes, and drain the water.